All Work

 InnoRate: AI commercialization analysis with an evidence ledger

 InnoRate takes a technology disclosure or a set of context documents and produces a full commercialization analysis: market, IP, competitive landscape, regulatory, ESG, licensees, risk, and an investment memo.
 Every claim in the report carries an evidence type and a confidence score.
-High-risk claims run through Chain-of-Verification against live web search before the report is delivered.
+High-risk claims are re-verified against live web search before the report is delivered.

 InnoRate: AI commercialization analysis with an evidence ledger